 Reservoir Dogs (1992)

 Bloody, rough around the edges, violent and brutally funny, Reservoir Dogs was the 90’s Mean Streets.
 In 1992, Todd McCarthy for Variety Magazine called it “A show-off piece of filmmaking that will put writer-director Quentin Tarantino on the map.”
-He could not have been more accurate: Tarantino has since became a permanent and celebrated fixture in Hollywood and pop culture.
+He could not have been more accurate: Tarantino has since become a permanent and celebrated fixture in Hollywood and pop culture.

 Hoop Dreams (1994)